iBluemind/armatis/README.md

-# kparcel
+# armatis
-KParcel parses the website or web API response of Korean parcel delivery service company for tracking the parcel.
+Armatis parses the website or web API response of Korean parcel delivery service company for tracking the parcel.